marcusgia2505/classsExGameInstructions/docs/Basics.rst

 Each user has an account (called course in classEx) which is linked to their institution.
 With the login credentials you obtain the right to use classEx for teaching, education, research and other purposes (for details please see `terms of use`_).

-participants do not need to register but can access classEx with the course password provided to the lecturer with the login credentials.
+Participants do not need to register but can access classEx with the course password provided to the lecturer with the login credentials.

 Login
 =========